 I recently converted my website to WordPress.
 Even though I used to work in web development myself, I no longer have the time or interest in maintaining a custom built website.
 I am hoping that by having a content management system updates when new publications and events happen will be more easily managed.

 My research interest are broadly in algorithm design and analysis, and I take inspiration from biological problems.
-Many times this not only leads to an interesting computer science result, but a useful biological tool (see Software).
+Many times this not only leads to an interesting algorithmic result, but a useful biological tool (see Software).

 I was previously a PhD student in the Computer Science Department at the University of Arizona working with John Kececioglu and a student in the CS Department Department at the University of Central Florida working with Shaojie Zhang.